|Guide||♦||12 Triplogs||Mine 0||0 Topics|

 2nd Best Technical Canyon in the Supes

 A class 3BIII technical canyon loop hike in the Superstition Wilderness just below Superstition Peak.
-The approach to Ermahgerd Canyon starts out at the HIeroglyphics trailhead in Gold Canyon, AZ on a well-maintianed trail for one mile until veering off-trail for a steep and rugged climb to just below the hoodoos of Superstition Peak.
-Ermahgerd Canyon is a major drainage directly south of Superstition Peak one-half mile.
+The approach to Ermahgerd Canyon starts at the Hieroglyphics trailhead in Gold Canyon, AZ, on a well-maintained trail for one mile until veering off-trail for a steep and rugged climb to just below the hoodoos of Superstition Peak.
+Ermahgerd Canyon is a significant drainage directly south of Superstition Peak one-half mile.
 There are two entry rappels into Ermahgerd Canyon: 215 ft and 250 ft.
-Down canyon, there are 4 more rappels where you will encounter pools of water and a final rappel of 270 ft. before exiting the canyon and picking up the Lost Goldmine trail and a 1.75 mile hike back to the Hieroglyphics trailhead.
-This is arguably the second best technical canyon in the Superstition Wilderness with a strenuous climb on approach, but well worth it.
+Down canyon, there are 4 more rappels where you will encounter pools of water and a final rappel of 270 ft. before exiting the canyon and picking up the Lost Goldmine trail and a 1.75-mile hike back to the Hieroglyphics trailhead.
+This is arguably the second-best technical canyon in the Superstition Wilderness with a strenuous climb on approach, but well worth it.

 Ermahgerd Canyon is a technical canyon requiring rappelling and down climbing skills.
-Required gear includes climbing helmet, harness, carabiners, descender, ascender, ropes, webbing, rap rings, gloves, and canyoneering shoes with good traction.
-This canyon can be done with a 300 foot rope, two 200 ft ropes, 50 feet of webbing and 5 rap rings.
-Flash flooding is a possibility following the rains so canyoneers must monitor the weather and exercise caution before dropping into this canyon.
-There are two big rappels in this canyon requiring a 300 ft. rope so canyoneers should be comfortable rappelling longer distances.
+Required gear includes a climbing helmet, harness, carabiners, descender, ascender, ropes, webbing, rap rings, gloves, and canyoneering shoes with good traction.
+This canyon can be done with a 300-foot rope, two 200 ft ropes, 50 feet of webbing, and 5 rap rings.
+Flash flooding is possible following the rains, so canyoneers must monitor the weather and exercise caution before dropping into this canyon.
+There are two big rappels in this canyon requiring a 300 ft. rope, so canyoneers should be comfortable rappelling longer distances.
 Although this canyon contains water, the pools could be easily crossed by wading through them.
 Only in colder weather would wetsuits be required.

-From the Hieroglyphics trailhead, start hiking on the Hieroglyphics trail for approximately 1.1 miles where you will leave the trail and start climbing up the steep grade at (33.40473 -111.42041).
-There are no cairns marking the point where you leave the trail.
-The off-trail hiking begins about 0.45 miles prior to the Hieroglyphics Spring further up the trail.
+From the Hieroglyphics trailhead, start hiking on the Hieroglyphics trail for approximately 1.1 miles, where you will leave the trail and start climbing up the steep grade at (33.40473 -111.42041).
+No cairns mark the point where you leave the trail.
+The off-trail hiking begins about 0.45 miles before the Hieroglyphics Spring further up the trail.
 Continue to climb in a northeasterly direction with a major drainage to your left.
 Do not enter the drainage, but hike around the top of it until you see a cliff wall to the north of the drainage (33.40804 -111.41498).
 Continue hiking in an easterly direction for one mile until you drop down to the entrance of Ermahgerd Canyon.
-You'll pass another major canyon prior to reaching Ermahgerd.
+You'll pass another major canyon before reaching Ermahgerd.
 Ermahgerd is exactly one-half mile due south of Superstition Peak.
-There is an east fork (N33.40497 -111.39984) and west fork (33.40510 -111.40183) for Ermahgerd Canyon separated by less than an eighth of a mile.
+There is an east fork (N33.40497 -111.39984) and a west fork (33.40510 -111.40183) for Ermahgerd Canyon separated by less than an eighth of a mile.
 Ermahgerd can be rappelled into from the east fork or the west fork.

 Rap1 - East Fork